ibm-cloud-docs/power-iaas/managing-spp.md

     |Reserved processing cores[^1]|[Off-premises]{: tag-blue} For {{site.data.keyword.powerSys_notm}} on cloud, the core-to-virtual core ratio is 1:1 by default. \n [On-premises]{: tag-red} For IBM {{site.data.keyword.powerSys_notm}} Private Cloud, the core-to-virtual core ratio can be 1:20.
 The minimum entitled capacity must be 0.05 and can be incremented by 0.05.|
      {: caption="Table 2.
 Creating a new SPP fields and descriptions" caption-side="bottom"}

-    [^1]: The Reserved processing cores are number of cores reserved for processing and must always be a whole number.
+    [^1]: The Reserved processing cores are the number of cores that are reserved for processing and must always be a whole number.

 1. Click **Create**.